Vanilla Breeze

 Live demo

-The component renders an inline SVG triangle into the [data-iron-triangle-viz] figure.
-Each vertex sits on an equilateral baseline ray and stretches outward by a factor in [0.55, 1.45] based on its constraint's relative magnitude (time = total weeks, cost = FTE × hours/week, scope = weighted feature counts).
-A balanced project stays close to equilateral; a long-deadline project pushes the TIME vertex up; a tiny team pulls the COST vertex toward center.
+Each vertex sits on an equilateral baseline ray and stretches outward by a factor in [0.55, 1.45] derived from that constraint's magnitude relative to the other two (time = total weeks, cost = FTE × hours/week, scope = weighted feature counts).
+A balanced project stays close to equilateral; a long-deadline project pushes Scope up; a tiny team pulls Cost toward the centroid.

-The capacity number anchors at the centroid (origin), so the integer never moves when the shape changes.
+The capacity number anchors at the centroid, so the integer never moves when the shape changes.

 The capacity formula